Mihrimah Sultan (daughter of Mahmud II): Death

-Mihrimah Sultan died on 3 July 1838 because of childbirth.
-Her health was already delicate because she suffered from tuberculosis, which was raging in Istanbul in the nineteenth century, she was buried in the mausoleum of her grandmother in Fatih, Istanbul.
-With her died her only son.
+Mihrimah Sultan died in childbirth on 3 July 1838.
+Her health was already delicate because she suffered from tuberculosis, which was raging in Istanbul in the nineteenth century.
+She was buried in the mausoleum of her grandmother in Fatih, Istanbul.
+Her only son died with her.

 It was said that Mihrimah loved her father so much, that she once wished not to be alive the day he died.
 Her wish was fulfilled, as she died before Mahmud.
 Mahmud was deeply saddened by her death.
 He died the following year, in 1839.
 After her death, her father commissioned a fountain named Sultan Mahmud Fountain beside Nişancılar Mosque in Eyüp in the memory of his daughter.

 Mihrimah was also immensely loved by her mother Hoşyar Kadın, who after her death declared that "my last joy died with my daughter".

 Issue

-Together with Mehmed Said Pasha Mihrimah had one son:
+With Mehmed Said Pasha, Mihrimah had one son: